-61. In evaluating the figures for that period the Special Representative recalls the considerations he presented in his previous report (E/CN.4/1987/21, parus.
+62. In evaluating the figures for that period, the Special Representative recalls the considerations he presented in his previous report (E/CN.4/1987/21, paras.
 88-92).
-As it is a war between a regular army and guerrilla forces, distinguishing between a non-combatant and a guerrilla fighter can be extremely difficult at times; hence the need to resort to presumption, as Legal Protection has prudently done.
+As the war is between a regular army and guerrilla forces, distinguishing between a non-combatant and a guerrilla fighter can be extremely difficult at times; hence the need to resort to presumption, as Legal Protection has prudently done.